CC4K/LINFO2142-Setup_Multicast_Network_using_PIM-Sparse-Mode/README.md

 # Multicast using PIM-Sarse-Mode

+Note 1 : Remember to use `sudo chmod 777 permissions.sh` and then run `./permissions.sh` to give execute permissions to all the scripts in the project

-Note : it is recommended to view this project in VsCode using Remote Explorer extension if you are connecting via SSH, it makes it easier to download the video output and navigate config files
+Note 2 : It is recommended to view this project in VsCode using Remote Explorer extension if you are connecting via SSH, it makes it easier to download the video output and navigate config files

 ## Project objectives